 If you’re interested in keeping a cheetah as a pet, you’ll need to be prepared to provide them with specific holding facilities.

 Cheetahs are wild animals, and while they can be tamed to some extent, they will always have their wild instincts.

-This means that they require a lot of space to roam and exercise, as well as access to fresh food and water.
+Like other wild animals with stripes and spots, cheetahs require a lot of space to roam and exercise, as well as access to fresh food and water.